 Michele Visser-Wikkerink (Winnipeg) grew up in Southern Ontario but fell in love with the prairies when she came to Winnipeg for a visit.
 She is married with three children and has been the director of Indigenous Family Centre since 2009.
 Her work interests have always included food security and social justice issues, and her home life finds her cooking, walking, biking, and hanging out with her family.

 Christina DeVries (Hamilton) is currently residing in Hamilton, Ontario and working as an elementary school teacher on the Six Nations reserve in Ohsweken, Ontario.
-She also serves on the Canadian Aboriginal Ministries Committee (CAMC) of the Christian Reformed Church.
+She also serves on the Canadian Indigenous Ministries Committee (CIMC).

 Bert Adema (Regina) is the Executive Director of Indian Metis Christian Fellowship (IMCF), in Regina, Saskatchewan.
 Since 1993, he has encouraged Aboriginal people to claim, develop, use, and celebrate their individual and cultural gifts from the Creator.
 He collaborates with Aboriginal staff and community members in developing and delivering activities serving the spiritual and social needs of First Nations and Metis people in Regina.
 Now that their four daughters have moved out of their family home, he and his wife Ruth have started to wonder about what to do with the rest of their lives.